calmhand/maison_history/README.md

 The simplicity of the site is due to my desire to match the style of Maison Margiela's look.
 This site will moreso focus on the different technologies and techniques I learned from the course.

+The glowing numbers are buttons that will display their meaning and be accompanied by a photo.
+All photos were retrieved from Google Images.

 ## Project setup

 ``` shell